arilobi/Cooquie-Journal/README.md

 - View all the entries.
 - Create an entry.
 - Write, edit and delete their entries in real time.
-- Create an account and log in using JWT Authentication that offers security and privacy.
+- Register an account and log in using JWT Authentication for security and privacy.
-- Update their profile.
+- Update their user profile.

 ## Technologies used
 Since this is a Front-end project, I used the technologies below:
 - Backend
+  - FLASK
+  - PYTHON
-  - FLASK, PYTHON AND SQLALCHEMY
+  - SQLALCHEMY

 - Frontend
     - REACT
-    * The JavaScript Library enabled me to create a dynamic and responsive user interface.
-Additionally, building reusable components such as navigation bars, footers, and more to ensure consistency throughout the application.
+    * Used to build a dynamic, component-driven UI.
+    * Reusable components (navigation bar, footer, cards, etc.) ensure a cohesive and consistent design across the app.

 ## Setup Instructions
 1. Clone the repository to your VS Code.